NaveenReddyMiniPuri123/Vsdquadron-mini-internship/risc-v instructructions format and types README.md

 constant of 10bits will be replacing function and source register and that is immediate register(12bits)

+it has one sourse register Rs1 and one destination register Rd (each of 5bit)

 ![i type 1](https://github.com/NaveenReddyMiniPuri123/Vsdquadron-mini-internship/assets/167668786/abe90461-12cf-454e-8a9e-bab16391073e)

 The operations are performed between sourse register (Rs1) and constant value in immediate register so we need to make constant as 32 bit to make it compatable to Rs1 and sign bit is always bit 31,all immediates are sign extended always available at the left